WDI-SEA/react-development-course-materials/06-Applied Practice/05-idea-board-code-along.md

 > COMMIT

 ## Handling Form Changes

 Our next task involves updating information and saving it to our server.
 That means we'll need to work with forms.

 Let's focus on creating a `handleChange` event to update our local state in `IdeaView`.
-We'll use life cycle hooks to update `IdeaView` every time our state changes in the parent component.
+We'll use life-cycle hooks to update `IdeaView` every time our state changes in the parent component.

 ```js
 ...